pramodaya/Article-List/README.md

 Use the following credentials to log in ( 2 roles | Change the user role 'ADMIN' to access '/statistic' end point)

+> The overriding design goal for Markdown's
+> formatting syntax is to make it as readable
+> as possible.
+The idea is that a

  >spring.security.user.name = pramodaya
  >spring.security.user.password = password
  >spring.security.user.roles = USER